Every year, thousands of students use Clearing to find a university place – here's what you need to know

 You'll find lots more information in our exam results hub.

 Finally, don't get Clearing and Adjustment mixed up.
 Clearing is applicable to anyone who does not hold any offers from universities, while Adjustment allows those who have met and exceeded their firm offer to trade up for a better place elsewhere.
-For more information on both of them, take a look at our Clearing and Adjustment information.
+For more information on both of them, take a look at our advice on Clearing and Adjustment.